asciamanna/asciamanna.github.io/_drafts/how-can-the-bolden-rule-help-improve-software-development-teams.md

 What if we look at the team's speed of development not as the bug that needs fixing, but the feature?
 What could we do differently?
 Maybe instead of adding more developers, more process, and more management, we would:

 * Begin to focus on customer outcomes instead of the output of code
-* Focus on practices that deliver work faster and safer rather than making developers work harder like decreasing WIP, and collaborative development techniques like pair and mob programming
+* Focus on practices that deliver work faster and safer rather than making sure everyone is busy like decreasing WIP, and collaborative development techniques (e.g., pair and mob programming)
 * Identify the smallest increments of value that can be delivered
-* Focus on things that prevent rework
+* Focus on practices that help to prevent rework
 * Find ways to automate repetitive tasks
 * Improve the speed and frequency of feedback loops (automated tests for example)
 * Work in smaller batches